Bodyweight Squat

 Variations:

-• Cossack Squat: A squat variation intended for developing the hip adductors or the inner thigh, performed by being in a wide stance, then lowering down on one side at a time.
+• Cossack Squat: A squat variation that targets the hip adductors (inner thighs).
+It is performed by adopting a wide stance and lowering the body to one side at a time, keeping the opposite leg straight.

 • Pistol Squat: A single-leg squat variation performed by squatting on one leg while keeping the other leg fully extended and flexed at the hips.